 To be a successful artist you need three things:

 - An Artist Network

 Talent to write songs and perform.
 However, whatever raw talent you possess can improve.
-It must be nurtured with coaching, practice, rehearsal, appraisal and encouragement.
+Nurture and improve it with coaching, practise, rehearsal, appraisal and encouragement.

-A basic understanding of the industry so you know how to maximise your potential.
+A basic understanding of the industry, so you can maximise your potential.
 You should know the role of each person in your team, why they're important and what to expect from them.

 An artist network comprising your core team who will help you reach your fanbase.
-In addition your network will include the media, promoters, brands and retailers.
+In addition, your network will grow to include the media, promoters, brands and retailers.

 Artists are at the centre of the network but can't work alone.